DBS, DVLA and medical checks

 To do this we need you to fill in a DVLA mandate (pdf, 394KB) (opens new window) which gives us permission to check your driving licence.

 You will need to complete the DVLA mandate every three years.
 You'll be sent a reminder email which will contain all the relevant information required.

 You undergo a medical examination when you first apply to become a taxi driver.
 This is repeated when you turn 45 years old and once more every five years after that until you're 65, when you'll need to start taking one each year.

-Take the taxi vehicle medical examination report (pdf, 197k) (opens new window) to your doctor for completion.
-Please note the doctor completing the medical must work at your registered doctors surgery.
+Take the taxi driver medical examination report (pdf, 936KB) (opens new window) to your doctor for completion.
+Please note the doctor completing the medical must work at your registered doctors' surgery.

 This examination confirms that you’re fit and healthy and able to drive a taxi vehicle.

 If you want someone else to discuss your application

 If you want someone else to discuss your application or licence with us on your behalf, you’ll need to give us written permission.